SashaKoretkevich/Mobile-DAPP/README.md

 }

 ```
-Note that you will require to add the RPC and API for Ethereum in .secrets.json accordingly.
+Note that you will require to add the RPC and API for Ethereum in .env accordingly.
-To deploy, select --network accordingly.
+To deploy and verify, select --network accordingly.
 ***